 Stage 4 is the stage where a decision is taken on whether or not the project is likely to yield the desired outcome.
 The decision taken at the end of stage 4 may authorise implementation, defer implementation or terminate the project.
-The concept report which is the end deliverable of this stage enables the technical and environmental feasibility of a project to be established.
-Economic assessments may need to be undertaken at this point to establish or confirm the economic feasibility of the project (see Figure D3).

-Stages 3 (preparation and briefing) and 4 (concept and viability) need to be repeated for each package if the acceptance at stage 4 is for the acceptance of a project comprising a number of packages which are to be delivered over time or there is insufficient information to proceed to stage 5.
-It is necessary, particularly with projects spanning a number of years, to revalidate the parameters which informed decisions to proceed to implementation so that visible and conscious decisions can be made should adjustments be necessary to reflect changes in the project environment in different packages performance against the brief, and amending selections if required.
-The design development report translates the concept report into a document which paints a picture of what is to be delivered.
-The report needs to describe how structures, services or buildings and related site works, systems, subsystems, assemblies and components are to function, how they are to be safely constructed or installed, how they are to be maintained and, if relevant, how they are to be commissioned.
+Stages 3 (preparation and briefing) and 4 (concept and viability) need to be repeated for each package if the acceptance at stage 4 (feasibility) is for the acceptance of a project comprising a number of packages which are to be delivered over time or there is insufficient information to proceed to stage 5.
+It is necessary, particularly with projects spanning a number of years, to revalidate the parameters which informed decisions to proceed to implementation in a feasibility report so that visible and conscious decisions can be made should adjustments be necessary to reflect changes in the project environment in different packages.
+Stage 4 (concept and viability) results in a solution for a construction works project.
+The design or solution is accordingly "frozen" at the end of stage 4.